eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-2/index.md

 ### DataManager

--   `TODO` feature flag:
-    -   The feature flag `TODO` for the new AC module has been removed as well as the legacy AC component itself.
-If you used the feature flag `TODO` in your workspace configurations remove it.
-The old module can not be used any more.
--   `shacl2` feature flag:
+-   `shacl2` feature flag was removed:
     -   Shacl2 engine is now the system default.
-    -   `shacl2` feature flag has been removed.
-If you used the feature flag `shacl2` in your workspace configurations remove it.
+    -   In case it was set, the feature flag `shacl2` can be removed from the workspace configuration.
-    -   Use the feature flag `shacl` instead, to enforce the use of the old shacl-engine.

 ### DataPlatform